Kanegraffiti/LessonPlans/Basic Science/Week5_Basic_Science_Lesson_Plan_JSS1-3.md

 - **Opposable thumbs and upright posture** help humans make tools and perform delicate tasks.
 - Human societies develop **culture, technology, and moral values** to guide behaviour.
 - Being human means **caring for others** and **protecting the environment**.
+- Humans can **invent solutions** like machines, medicines, and digital tools to solve problems when they cooperate.
+- Practise empathy by **respecting different cultures and helping people in need**, showing that human uniqueness includes kindness.

 ### Assignment